-If you're growing succulents outdoors you'll want to be very aware of how much sunlight succulents need.
-While many succulents say “full sun” they may not tolerate 100 degree weather with direct sun all day (though some will).
+If you're growing succulents outdoors you'll want to read up on how much sunlight they need.
+While the labels on many succulents say “full sun,” they may not tolerate 100 degree weather with direct sun all day (though some will).

-You'll also want to be aware of their frost tolerance.
-For those of us with cold winters, Sempervivums and stonecrop Sedums are our go to succulents for outdoors.
+You'll also want to be aware of your succulents' frost tolerance.
+For those of us with cold winters, Sempervivums and stonecrop Sedums are our go-to outdoor succulents.
 I've loved being able to create potted arrangements for my porch that will survive year round and always look great!

 On the other hand, really plump succulents like Graptoveria ‘Fred Ives', Pachyveria glauca, and Aloe brevifolia can go much longer before needing water again.
 You'll also find that cacti, such as Mammillaria rhodantha and Mammillaria gracilis fragilis, are very tolerant of long periods of drought.

 Tweak your soil materials

-I’ve had quite a few people email me about living in a humid environment.
-While succulents can survive in humid areas, the soil plays a major role in preventing rot.
-In dry environments the right soil can help prevent succulents from drying out too quickly.
-Here is my basic recommendation for making your own well-draining succulent soil.
-You can also purchase a great mix here.
+In humid areas, soil plays a major role in preventing rot.
+On the other hand, in dry environments the right soil can help prevent succulents from drying out too quickly.

 This is the most universally available product that retains some water but also dries out quickly.
-I know of several succulent growers that plant in strictly pumice.
-Bonsai Jack carries a great quality pumice (1/4″ particles, which is ideal) but you can get it at most nurseries.
+I know of several succulent growers that plant only in pumice, and have huge success with it.
+Bonsai Jack carries a great quality pumice (1/4″ particles, which is ideal) but you can get it at most nurseries, too.